-- OSR-1 Within the area designated Open Space Recreation on the Future Land Use Map(s), areas shall be further categorized on the Zoning Map(s) as Open Space Recreation (OSR).
-The Open Space Recreation designation and zone capture existing outdoor facilities. - OSR-2 In the Open Space Recreation zone, it is the policy of Council to permit recreational open space, cemetery, and conservation. - OSR-3 It is the policy of Council to permit indoor assembly, outdoor assembly, cultural and civic, catering, take-out food service, and transportation subject to terms and conditions outlined in Schedule C of the Development Regulations. - OSR-4 Council may also permit structures and small-scale buildings that are accessory to the main outdoor recreation use and outdoor assembly use subject to terms and conditions outlined in the Development Regulations. - OSR-5 The development and operation of recreation facilities shall not impose adverse effects on adjacent residential and other uses in terms of noise, light, traffic, and hours of operation. - OSR-6 Open Space Recreation land shall provide pedestrian access to recreation facilities.
+OSR-1 Within the area designated Open Space Recreation on the Future Land Use Map(s), areas shall be further categorized on the Zoning Map(s) as Open Space Recreation (OSR).
+The

+- Open Space Recreation designation and zone capture existing outdoor recreation spaces. - OSR-2 In the Open Space Recreation zone, it is the policy of Council to permit recreational open space, and cemetery. - OSR-3 Council may permit indoor assembly, outdoor assembly, cultural and civic, catering, takeout food service, and transportation subject to terms and conditions outlined in Schedule C of the Development Regulations.
+Take-outs and catering shall be accessory to recreational uses and shall be temporary. - OSR-4 Council may also permit structures and small-scale buildings that are accessory to the main outdoor recreation use and outdoor assembly use. - OSR-5 The development and operation of recreation facilities shall not impose adverse effects on adjacent residential and other uses in terms of noise, light, traffic, hours of operation, parking and other nuisances and hazards. - OSR-6 Open Space Recreation land shall provide pedestrian access to recreation facilities.